Digital Transitions

 New tools, new benefits: Zoom’s own research shows that women are more likely to prefer to take large meetings online (separate research shows women are more likely to get interrupted in meetings than men, and tools like raising virtual hands in large meetings help protect the speaker).
 Digital engagement can give us benefits far beyond convenience.

 I would probably not want to work in an organization where I never got to meet team members, but I’d rather do an intense huddle every quarter than go to the office every other day.
-If we rethink how we can build trust, social capital and increase the satisfaction of our teams we can be just as effective in remote, blended and distributed companies.
+If we rethink how we can build trust and social capital, and increase the satisfaction of our teams, we can be just as effective in remote, blended and distributed companies.
 And the great news is you can start simple habits to build in virtual transitions today.